Is there a way to insert dependent rows with @tursodatabase batch API? Eg, create a post and then reference that post's id when creating the comment?

 Here is an example that lets you emulate a high-latency interactive transaction example.
 While the expensive transaction above is running, try running another regular transaction against the same database, to emulate another client.

-You will end up getting a LibsqlError: SQLITE_BUSY: database is locked error
+You will end up getting a LibsqlError: SQLITE_BUSY: database is locked error on the second client.

 Here is a high-latency dependent batch example that you use as a control.

-# So, where should we use batches?
+#So, where should we use batches?

 After the above observation, my recommendation is that batch statements should be used when sending a bunch of queries to the database in one go, usually in places where we would be tempted to use loop statements.